 Through your study of physics, you will develop a grounding in a variety of physics concepts.
 You will understand forces and energy, electricity and magnetism, and topics that will challenge your brain, like relativity and quantum physics.
 However, studying physics doesn't mean memorizing formulas, but rather learning a methodology of investigation; you will acquire a mindset and skills essential for your life.
 In doing experiments and solving problems you will have to analyze, to reason logically, to discriminate between important and irrelevant information, and to write and explain in a clear and concise way your reasoning and your deductions.
 These are valuable skills that can be applied in a range of careers.

-Curiosity about the world around us, and the observation of physics phenomena is the first step in learning physics.
+Curiosity about the world around us, and the observation of physical phenomena, is the first step in learning physics.
 Students at Marlboro experience physics via active discussion in class and direct laboratory experiments.
-During the introductory level classes, students learn the basic concepts of physics and Astronomy, basic skills of problem solving and the scientific method.
+During the introductory level classes, students learn the basic concepts of physics and astronomy, basic skills of problem solving and the scientific method.
 Intermediate level classes and advance tutorials are designed for students with deeper interest in the subject.
 These courses stress more problem solving and mathematical formulation and the experimentation skills used by professional physicists.

-I have a doctorate degree in Astronomy, after my doctorate, I spent 4 years doing astronomical research.
+I have a doctorate degree in astronomy.
+After my doctorate, I spent four years doing astronomical research.
 My research focuses on understanding the formation and evolution of galaxies.
-Together with my passion for astronomy and cosmology, I am interested in doing plan work on most physics topics.
+Together with my passion for astronomy and cosmology, I am interested in doing plan work on most physics’ topics.
 I encourage students to pursue their own interest in any of the sub-fields of physics, including interdisciplinary work.

 GENERAL PHYSICS I (NSC223)